sekyurra/studium/docs/01-guides/01-crafting/01-intro.md

 :::caution
 This guide has not yet been fully transitioned over from its old format.

 Most notably, crafting rotations are missing.
+You know, **the actually important part**.

-To view the old version, navigate to [the guide on GitHub Pages](https://sekyurra.github.io/ffxiv/guides/crafting).
+To view the old version, navigate to [the guide on GitHub Pages](https://astarafar.github.io/ffxiv/guides/crafting).
 :::

 :::danger
-The intent of this guide is to minimize how much gil you spend while levelling.
+The intent of this guide is to minimize how much gil you spend while leveling.
 The only way to be successful is if you have your gathering jobs levelled already and are willing to spend the time gathering materials instead of buying them.

 If you don't have your gatherers levelled already, I STRONGLY recommend doing so before continuing with this guide.
 :::